 EXPERTISE: Russell Lewis’ area of expertise includes but is not limited to the following Chicago topics: The Great Chicago Fire; early Chicago history and settlements; segregation; Camp Douglas and the Civil War.

 EXPERIENCE: Chicago History Museum (Executive Vice President and Chief Historian, 2005–present; Acting President, 2005; Andrew W. Mellon Director for Collections and Research, 1996–2004; Assistant Director for Research and Curatorial Affairs, 1995–96; Director of Curatorial Affairs, 1993–95; Director of Publications, 1986–93; Editor, 1985–86; Associate Editor, 1984–85; and Assistant Editor, 1982–84)

 EDUCATION: MA, American Culture from University of Michigan (1975); BA, Anthropology from University of Florida (1973)

-Lewis has also served on numerous committees for the American Association of Museums, the Organization of American Historians, the National Endowment for the Humanities, and the Institute for Museums and Library Services.
+Lewis was awarded the 2018 Distinguished Career Award from the Association of Midwest Museums.
+He has also served on numerous committees for the American Association of Museums, the Organization of American Historians, the National Endowment for the Humanities, and the Institute for Museums and Library Services.
 Lewis serves on the boards of the Eastland Disaster Historical Society, the Illinois State Historical Society, the Friends of DuSable, the American Association for State and Local History, Chicago Historical Society.
-He is an advisor to the History Makers and Ford’s Theatre.
+He is an advisor to the History Makers and Ford’s Theater.
 He is co-director of the Chicago History Museum’s Urban History Seminar.